Lipen/discrete-math-course/typst/hw3.typ

 == Problem 6: Zhegalkin Polynomials

-Every Boolean function has a unique polynomial representation over $FF_2$ using XOR and AND, called the Algebraic Normal Form (ANF) or Zhegalkin polynomial.
+Every Boolean function has a unique polynomial representation over $FF_2$ using XOR and AND, called the Algebraic Normal Form (ANF) or _Zhegalkin polynomial_.
-The algebraic degree of this polynomial measures cryptographic strength: low-degree functions are vulnerable to linear attacks, while high-degree functions resist algebraic cryptanalysis.
+The _algebraic degree_ of this polynomial measures cryptographic strength: low-degree functions are vulnerable to linear attacks, while high-degree functions resist algebraic cryptanalysis.

 #block(sticky: true)[*Part (a): Functional Completeness*]